SachinSemwal007/SachinSemwal007/README.md

 - 🌱 I’m looking to collaborate on: **Contribute more to Open Source projects.**
 - ⚡ I’m looking for help with anything **I am currently learning! 😅**.
 - 💬 Ask me about anything, I am happy to help, **only if the ball is in my court!😉**<br>
-- ✍️ Fun fact : *I Always try to learn something new as i think there is always something to learn and there ia always a place for a better version of me!=* 😎<br>
+- ✍️ Fun fact : *I Always try to learn something new as i think there is always something to learn and there is always a place for a better version of me!=* 😎<br>